Interfaith love a risk amid India's Hindu nationalist surge

 BELAGAVI, India (AP) — Arbaz Mullah’s love story began, as romances often do, when he first laid eyes on the woman of his dreams, Shweta Kumbhar.

-Over nearly three years, their courtship in many ways resembled that of any other couple: They went on dates and to movies, snapped selfies, frequented public parks, made each other promises to get married.
+Over nearly three years, their courtship in many ways resembled that of any other couple and they made each other promises to get married.
 But those secret vows would never be fulfilled.

 The romance so angered relatives of Kumbhar, a Hindu, that they allegedly hired members of a hard-line Hindu nationalist group to kill 24-year-old Mullah, who was Muslim.